Wilowisp98/boardom_buster/readme.md

 - [ ] Cache previous recommendations. *
 - [ ] Accept more than 1 game as input.
 - [ ] Improve UI (this requires a sacrificing ritual).
-- [X] Add reqs. file.
+- [X] Add requirements.txt.
 - [ ] Save the ID before the 50 fails, not the ID after.
+- [ ] The entire fetch takes very long, if something fails (for some reason) it has to restart.
+Need to think about creating some type of checkpoint.
+- [ ] Docker image.

-* Ideally I could pre compute everything, every single recommendation.
+\* Ideally I could pre compute everything, every single recommendation.
 Should I do it?
 What about multi-input?

+## Ideas to explore:

+- Some type of NLP where I can encode the game description into vector embeddings (seq2seq and then only use the encoder) and compare them using cosine-similarity. (allied with the approach being used now)

 ## Acknowledgments